 The Corrective Action Plan, or CAP, is monitored by the Department of Health and Human Services (HHS).
 Through this plan, CHSPSC will be required to designate an individual with extensive knowledge of HIPAA regulations and compliance measures to serve as a representative.
 Furthermore, they must develop a written plan in compliance with the CAP to internally monitor security and HIPAA compliance.
 Finally, CHSPSC must revisit their current security policies and HIPAA standing, work with their designated representative and HHS to create an updated list of policies and procedures to create a training plan for employees.
 CHSPSC is also required to meet with HHS on a frequent basis to provide comprehensive updates and tangible results from the changes being made.

-The Defense Team at Eccleston and Wolf
+Contact a Medical Malpractice Defense Attorney at Eccleston and Wolf

 Providers, practitioners and business associates that deal with sensitive PHI must be mindful of HIPAA regulations and requirements for protecting and securing such information.
 Otherwise, as exemplified above, potentially significant sanctions and penalties may result.
 If you have questions about or are facing such a situation, please contact us at our Maryland, Virginia, or D.C. office to see how we can assist you.